SunlayGGX/Storm/README.md

 ## Key bindings

+Note : If the term in the parenthesis is "Numpad", then the keybinding is the value inside the Numpad only.
+If it is "Key", then the value is not the one present on the Numpad.

 - **Escape key (ESC)**: Leave the application.
 - **Space bar**: Pause application if it is running.
 Unpause if it is paused.
 - **+ (Numpad)**: Move near clipping plane forward.